Early Childhood

 Preschool: Nursery and Mixed Age Kindergarten

 Children between 2.5 and 4 years of age can enroll in our nursery program.
-Our kindergarten classes serve children ages 4-6.
-Nursery and Kindergarten students have 4 or 5-day options, either just mornings (8:30 am - 12 pm) or full days (8:30 am -3 pm).
-Our second-year Kindergartners only have the option for full days (8:30 am -3 pm).
+Our mixed-age kindergarten classes serve children ages 4–6.

-Classrooms are filled with natural materials such as shells, crystals, silk cloths, wooden blocks, and cloth dolls, which the children access during creative free play daily.
-Circle time includes singing and storytelling, fingerplay, and rhyme to develop gross and fine motor skills and hand-eye coordination while building a love of language.
+Classrooms are filled with natural materials such as shells, crystals, silk cloths, wooden blocks, and cloth dolls, which children access during creative free play each day.
+Circle time includes singing, storytelling, fingerplays, and rhymes that nurture language development, coordination, and imagination.

 Teachers tell fairy tales and nature stories from memory through puppet shows.
 Children build listening skills, memory, and comprehension.
 Seasonal festivals bring the school community together and spark wonder and gratitude.